AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/advertising-platforms/amc-measure.md

 ## Next steps {#next-steps}

-Once you have reviewed your report, use the insights to inform future campaign planning in Amazon Advertising, for example, by adjusting targeting, suppressing over-exposed audiences identified in the frequency distribution, or reallocating spend toward high-performing placements.
+Once you have reviewed your report, use the insights to inform future campaign planning in [!DNL Amazon Advertising], for example, by adjusting targeting, suppressing over-exposed audiences identified in the frequency distribution, or reallocating spend toward high-performing placements.
 To evaluate different campaigns or time periods, create additional reports within the same project.
-For an overview of all available [!DNL AMC] collaboration capabilities, refer to the [Amazon Marketing Cloud](./amc.md) guide.
+For an overview of all available [!DNL AMC] collaboration capabilities, refer to the [[!DNL Amazon Marketing Cloud]](./amc.md) guide.